saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

         print(etree.tostring(neighbor, pretty_print=True))
 ```

-When we run the function after adding this, this will print every item in the list to screen.
-The output should look something like this:
+With this addition, the content of the list is revealed:

 ```
 <ospf-neighbor>